scraggo/scraggo.github.io/content/blog/tech/love-hate-immer-js/index.md

 });
 ```

 I was _so_ excited when I first read about this library.
 I found an excuse to use it in a big collaborative side-project.
 It's a react app that makes heavy use of redux.
-As we know with both react and redux, one must treat state immutably. `Immer js` handles this exact problem and I don't need to convert the project to the mentality of `immutable js`, use [spread re-assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax), or [`lodash` cloneDeep](https://lodash.com/docs#cloneDeep).
+As we know with both react and redux, one must treat state immutably.
+ImmerJS handles this exact problem and I don't need to convert the project to the mentality of `immutable js`, use [spread re-assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax), or [`lodash` cloneDeep](https://lodash.com/docs#cloneDeep).

 ## How Immer falls short

-While `immer js` touts being simple and intuitive to use, it has a significant learning curve.
+While ImmerJS touts being simple and intuitive to use, it has a significant learning curve.
 It has a [decent-sized list of pitfalls](https://immerjs.github.io/immer/docs/pitfalls) which makes me a bit suspicious about its usability in a big project.

 Here are a few examples of the shortcomings I've ran into:

 ### Error: An immer producer returned a new value _and_ modified its draft.
 Either return a new value _or_ modify the draft

-`Immer js` messes with my flow in Redux reducers.
+ImmerJS messes with my flow in Redux reducers.
 I have to be vigilant about where the draft is modified and where I want to return a new object.
 The error above provides a stack trace that doesn't point to the problem - it merely points to where the `produce` function containing the culprit is defined:

 ![immer-error.png](immer-error.png)